Mergers and acquisitions: Types of mergers

 vertical merger occurs when two firms combine across the value chain, such as when a firm buys a former supplier (backward integration) or a former customer (forward integration).
 When there is no strategic relatedness between an acquiring firm and its target, this is called a conglomerate merger (Douma & Schreuder, 2013).

 The form of merger most often employed is a triangular merger, where the target company merges with a shell company wholly owned by the buyer, thus becoming a subsidiary of the buyer.
 In a "forward triangular merger", the target company merges into the subsidiary, with the subsidiary as the surviving company of the merger; a "reverse triangular merger" is similar except that the subsidiary merges into the target company, with the target company surviving the merger.
+Since the target company survives in a reverse triangular merger, its contracts, titles, and licenses stay intact rather than having to transfer title to the acquirer.

 Mergers, asset purchases and equity purchases are each taxed differently, and the most beneficial structure for tax purposes is highly situation-dependent.
 Under the U.S. Internal Revenue Code, a forward triangular merger is taxed as if the target company sold its assets to the shell company and then liquidated, them whereas a reverse triangular merger is taxed as if the target company's shareholders sold their stock in the target company to the buyer.

+Another form of merger is a "two-step merger" by which under certain state laws an acquisition can be completed without a shareholder vote.
+The first step is to conduct a tender offer for all the shares, usually with the condition of obtaining at least 50% of outstanding shares.
+The second step is to conduct a "short form merger," with no vote required.
+Two-step mergers can be closed faster than traditional one-step mergers because their regulatory review period is shorter.

 Documentation

 The documentation of an M&A transaction often begins with a letter of intent.
-The letter of intent generally does not bind the parties to commit to a transaction, but may bind the parties to confidentiality and exclusivity obligations so that the transaction can be considered through a due diligence process involving lawyers, accountants, tax advisors, and other professionals, as well as business people from both sides.
+The letter of intent generally does not bind the parties to commit to a transaction, but may bind the parties to confidentiality and exclusivity obligations so that the transaction can be considered through a due diligence process.
+This due diligence process (sometimes referred to as “DD”) is intended to validate assumptions and mitigate risks.
+Its scope is often broad, involving lawyers, accountants, tax advisors, and other professionals, as well as teams of people from both sides.

 After due diligence is complete, the parties may proceed to draw up a definitive agreement, known as a "merger agreement", "share purchase agreement," or "asset purchase agreement" depending on the structure of the transaction.
 Such contracts are typically 80 to 100 pages long and focus on five key types of terms: